 Raw and Finished water are sampled and tested for chemical, physical and microbiological parameters in accordance with the requirements of O. Reg.
 170/03.
 This annual report must be completed for the previous year by February 28th and also made available to the public free of charge.
-The annual report was posted to the Township website on February 28th, 2023, along with a public notice indicating where the report can be located.
+The annual report will be posted to the Township website by February 17th, 2025, along with a public notice indicating where the report can be located.